Phugtal Monastery: Phuktal Monastic School

-Phuktal Gompa has set up the Phuktal Monastic School that caters to the students of the local Lungnak Valley of the Zanskar.
+Phuktal Gompa has set up the Phuktal Monastic School that caters to the students of the local Lungnak Valley of Zanskar.
 The school was set up in 1993, at the behest of Geshe Lharampa Nagri Choszed.
 Complete education is provided, which involves a mix of traditional learning and modern curriculum.
 No fees are charged from the students, and the monastery bears the cost for the room, board and study materials of the students, with help from sponsors.
-A lot of the students are children from the local farming families in the Lungnak Valley, which are extremely poor and least educated.
-A school like Phuktal Monastic School offers them quality education without any charge or fees.
+Many students are children from the local farming families in the Lungnak Valley, which are extremely poor and uneducated.

-Phuktal River Blockade and Floods
+Tsarap River Blockade near Phuktal

 On 31 December 2014, a landslide occurred between the Shun and Phuktal villages.
-This caused the formation of a landslide dam on the Phuktal River.
+This caused the formation of a landslide dam on the Tsarap River.
 It was first noticed due to the recession in the water level of the Nimoo Bazgo Hydroelectric Plant down the river.
 The lake formed behind the dam increased in length and height as compared to the height of the blockade.
 In May 2015, the Phuktal River flooded and washed away the entire school campus.
 The building, equipment, materials, and stores were all destroyed.
 The monastery has applied to the Jammu and Kashmir State Government and the Central Government for grants and financial aid to help rebuild the school and monastery and undo the damage of the flood.